dorna-robotics/camera/README.md

 # Camera
 This is the Python API repository that provides helper methods to use [D4XX Intel® RealSense™][realsense] camera.
 The API relies on [pyrealsense2][pyrealsense] library to get both RGB and depth frame data.
-In addition to that, the API offers methods to sync your RealSense camera with [Dorna 2 Robotic arm][dorna].
+In addition to that, the API offers methods to sync your RealSense camera with [Dorna robots][dorna].

 ## Installation